GrumpyOldTroll/draft-jholland-quic-multicast/draft-jholland-quic-multicast.md

  - 0x1 is set if IPv4 channels are permitted
  - 0x2 is set if IPv6 channels are permitted
+ - The other 6 bits are reserved for future capabilities.
+Servers MUST ignore the reserved bits.

 For example, a Capabilities Flags value of 3 (0x11) indicates that both IPv4 and IPv6 channels are permitted.